 3. Think about longevity.

 Don’t pack snacks that will melt in the car, and buy breads and cheeses that will last longest without spoiling, such as bagels instead of sliced bread and Babel cheese wrapped in wax instead of singles.
+Depending on your cooler space, you can buy fruit that doesn’t need to be kept cold, like bananas.
+You can buy small amounts of vegetables to keep in your cooler.
+Buying smaller quantities more frequently will be fresher, eliminate waste, and save money.

 4. Take advantage of hotel room amenities.

-5. Don’t forget about cutlery, bowls, and plates.
+5. Remember cutlery, bowls, and plates.

 You’ll need something to pour that cereal into!
 While reusable bowls and spoons are best, they’re sometimes impractical.
 We like to use eco-friendly biodegradable plates and cutlery.
 Store them in the meal bag they’re needed for.
+Having the right supplies on hand will make it much easier to stick with your vacation food budget.

 Water bottles, soda, and juice can really add up when on the go, so we give each of our kids their own stainless steel water bottle, and refill it with sugar-free single serving drink mixes they don’t enjoy at home.
 This makes water fun, so they don’t ask for expensive drinks when at rest stops or during layovers.